 Remember what I said at the beginning?
 Motivation is flimsy.
 Get over it and get on with your life.

-But, hang on, Joanna.
-Your tricks are clever (hopefully that’s what you think :-)), but surely, we need something more substantial to carry us through all those days, weeks and months filled with stuff to do?
+These tricks sound clever.
+But surely, we need something more substantial to carry us through all those days, weeks and months filled with stuff to do?
 If not motivation, what should I rely on then?

 Well, let me get this motivation bit straight.